Julius-Java/alx-higher_level_programming/0x00-python-hello_world/README.md

 * 6-concat.py -  prints a concatenated string
 * 7-edges.py - prints manipulated strings
 * 8-concat_edges.py - prints a string followed by a new line
+* 9-easter_egg.py - prints a string followed by  a new line